pyOpenSci/python-package-guide/documentation/write-user-documentation/get-started.md

 ## Documentation landing page best practices

-To make it easy for users to find what they need quickly, all packages should have 4 elements on the home page of their documentation:
+To make it easy for users to find what they need quickly, consider adding quick links on your packages landing page to the following elements:

 * **Getting started:** This section should provide the user with a quick start for installing your package.
 A small example of how to use the package is good to have here as well.
+Or you can link to useful tutorials in the get started section.
 * **About:** Describe your project, state project goals and what it does.
 * **Community:** Instructions for how to help and/or get involved.
-This section might include a development guide.
+This might include links to your issues (if that is where you let users ask questions) or the discussion part of your GitHub repo.
+This section might include a development guide for those who might contribute to your package.
-* **Documentation:** The actual project documentation.
-You may have two sections of documentation - the user facing documentation and your API reference.
+* **API Documentation:** This is the actual project documentation.
+Here you store documentation your package's api including all user-facing functions, methods classes.

 ```{figure} /images/geopandas-documentation-landing-page.png